-With my long overdue return to Bali in April (now updated) I have been flicking through old photos from my last visit back in April 2006.
+With my long-overdue return to Bali in April (update, now we’ve been a load of times) I have been flicking through old photos from my last visit back in April 2006.
 I know Bali has its critics but fortunately my visit avoided the ugly tourism of Kuta and the island’s other notorious tourist spots.
-I fell in love with rural Ubud and the lesser known beaches of the island.
+I fell in love with rural Ubud and the lesser-known beaches of the island.
 Local cultures seduced me.
 I was enchanted by religion, mythology, colours and gamelan.
 Just one experience during my 2006 visit was Odalan at Batur Temple (Pura Ulun Danu Batur).
 I am now apprehensive on my return to Bali doubting the same magic as before.
 Like an adult’s return to Disneyland.
-In 2006 I was barely on the bottom rungs of my travel career.
+In 2006 I was barely on the bottom rung of my travel career.

-Easily one of my most inspirational travel experiences.
-The ceremony happened on the 12th April 2006, the day of the Batur Temple’s anniversary (Odalan) or as I was told at the time the Temple’s Birthday.
+Easily one of my most inspiring travel experiences.
+The ceremony happened on the 12th of April 2006, the day of the Batur Temple’s anniversary (Odalan) or as I was told at the time the Temple’s Birthday.
 This visit was unplanned only added to our itinerary by our driver.
 At the time we were at a nearby viewpoint for Mount Batur.
-After a 15 minute drive we arrive to awe-inspiring scenes.
+After a 15-minute drive, we arrive to simply awe-inspiring scenes.

 The ceremony was Ulun Danu Batur Temple’s anniversary (Odalan).
 It happens every 210 days based on the lunar calendar.
 Possibly called Mapepada Agung or Ngusaba ke Dasa?
 The ceremony remains relatively untouched.
-Not much info on Google other than the same or slightly edited copy/paste webjunk e.g. “Huge ceremony, called Ngusaba ke Dasa, is held here every year”.
-Only blog worth looking at here.
+Not much info on Google other than the same, or slightly, edited copy/paste webjunk e.g. “Huge ceremony, called Ngusaba ke Dasa, is held here every year”.

 Here is a sketchy, grainy video which I captured at the time: